egrabska/egrabska.github.io/Visualizations.md

 ![Image](FEUfgH4WYAQUQO.jpg)

-Percentage of green areas in Polish cities, caluclated using NDVI in ArcGIS derived from Sentinel-2 imagery from ESA Copernicus Programme.
+Percentage of green areas in Polish cities, calculated using NDVI in ArcGIS derived from Sentinel-2 imagery from ESA Copernicus Programme.

 ![Image](36114236_333305860538167_2291026995540131840_n.jpg)